H.P. Lovecraft and Nicholas Roerich in New York

 He was frequently ill as a child, although some was certainly psychosomatic, and he seems to have suffered from night terrors, a fairly rare parasomnia disorder.

 Lovecraft believed that he was assaulted by horrific "night gaunts".
-They were the subject of his poem by that name, in which they were faceless devil-like creature, and much of his later work is thought to have been inspired by these terrors.
+They were the subject of his poem by that name, in which they were faceless devil-like creatures, and much of his later work is thought to have been inspired by these terrors.

 His grandfather died in 1904, leaving the family nearly destitute and leading Lovecraft to consider suicide.
 In 1908 he claimed to have suffered what he later described as a "nervous breakdown".
 This led to his never receiving a high school diploma, although he maintained for most of his life that he had.

 He lived in a near-hermit lifestyle from 1908 through 1913, with little contact with anyone beyond his mother.
 But 1913 was the year he wrote a letter to the editor of the pulp magazine Argosy, spurring a debate in the letters column that caught the attention of the president of the United Amateur Press Association.
-Lovecraft was invited to join them in 1914, invigorating him and leading to his writing and submission of a large number of poems and essays.
+Lovecraft was invited to join them in 1914, invigorating him and leading to his writing and submission a large number of poems and essays.

 His mother was committed to Butler Hospital in 1919 after suffering from depression and "hysteria" for several years.
 This was the same hospital where her husband had been committed and died.
 She died there in 1921, due to complications of gall bladder surgery.